josephpconley/swagger2postman/README.md

 `sbt run <host> <collectionName> [<key=value> ... ]`

+Prints out json and writes json file to current directory.

 ##Multiple environments

-To take advantage of multi-environment testing, simply pass a handlebars variable like `{{host}}` as the hostname.
+To take advantage of multi-environment testing, I would first run swagger2postman against a hosted Swagger doc.
-Then, create environments in Postman that define a value for the config key `host`.
+Then I do a simple Find/Replace, replacing the target host with a handlebars variable like `{{host}}`.
+Then I create environments in Postman that define a value for the config key `host`.
 Toggling these environments with your imported collection will let you seamlessly test your API in different environments.

-You can also take this approach for authentication.
-If your API uses a header for authentication, then pass a `headerKey`=`{{headerValue}}` so that all endpoints get a global authentication header with an environment-sensitive value.
+You can also use environment variables for authentication.
+If your API uses a header for authentication, then pass a `headerKey`=`{{headerValue}}` so that all endpoints get a global authentication header with an environment-dependent value.

 ##Next Steps
 This currently supports Swagger 1.2.
 There appears to be Swagger 2.0 import functionality in the current version of Postman,